 We measure our effectiveness by the positive impact we generate in the lives of the individuals and communities we serve.

-Mr. Berman serves as Senior Director of External Affairs at Capital Impact Partners.
-He is responsible for guiding, implementing, and advocating for policy priorities on a wide range of community development finance issues.
-He has led federal, state, and local public initiatives that promote community development and increase access to small business financing, health care, high-quality education, affordable housing, and healthy foods.
-Through extensive professional experience, he has developed a broad network of contacts and collaborated closely with countless organizations in the community development finance industry.
+Throughout Scott’s professional career, he has led federal, state, and local public efforts that promote community development and increase access to affordable credit, small business financing, health care, high-quality education, affordable housing, and healthy foods.
+Through extensive professional experience, Scott has developed a broad network of contacts and collaborated closely with countless organizations in the community development finance industry.

 Ms. Gambrell served as the Director of the U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund) from 2007 to 2013.
 She was the first African American woman to be appointed to lead the CDFI Fund and is still the agency’s longest-serving Director.
 During her tenure, the CDFI Fund experienced significant growth, more than doubling the funding available under its flagship CDFI Program, thus enabling the CDFI industry to expand its capacity to provide affordable capital, credit, and financial services to low-income communities across the country.
 Under Ms. Gambrell’s leadership, the CDFI Fund also designed and administered a number of new programs to serve underserved markets, including the Capital Magnet Fund, the Healthy Food Financing Initiative, and the CDFI Bond Guarantee Program.